Continuing Medical Education

 ("Lone atrial fibrillator")

-If low intensity anticoagulation contraindicated, aspirin at 325 mg daily may offer some benefit, but warfarin has performed better in most comparisons to aspirin.
+If low intensity anticoagulation is contraindicated, aspirin at 325 mg daily may offer some benefit, but warfarin has performed better in most comparisons to aspirin.